fluentmoheshwar/useful-folders/README.md

 # useful-folders

-Open Useful Folders in Windows.
+Open Useful Files and Folders in Windows.